UBC-Geography/computing-resources/javascript/README.md

-While JavaScript has fewer applications in geography compared to other languages like Python and R, it remains a useful skill to develop, particularly for creating interactive web maps and web-based visualizations.
+While JavaScript has fewer applications in geography compared to other languages like Python and R, it remains a useful skill to develop, particularly for interacting with Google Earth Engine or creating interactive web maps and web-based visualizations.

 It's important to note that JavaScript code can be executed in various and often quite different contexts with the most common being web browsers (front-end or